AoikamiMio/Arch-Linux-UEFI-Installation-Guide/README.md

 2. Tools for creating bootable USB drive, example [Ventoy](https://github.com/ventoy/Ventoy).

 ### Prepare an installation medium
-1. Download the recently release of  [Ventoy](https://github.com/ventoy/Ventoy/releases/)  and follow the guid to creat a boot drive with a USB drive no less than 4G storage, make sure there is no important archive in it or you have made a backup of it.
+1. Download the recently release of  [Ventoy](https://github.com/ventoy/Ventoy/releases/)  to creat a bootable USB flash drive, with no less than 4G storage, make sure there is no important data in it or you already have a backup.
 2. Download installation image of [Arch Linux](https://archlinux.org/download/), the archive name should looks like `archlinux-YYYY.MM.DD-x86_64.iso`
 3. Copy the installation image into partation named `Ventoy`

 ### BIOS configuration
 1. Hold F2/ESC/Del etc.(depends on your device) during startup to access bios.
-2. Make sure UEFI is **Enable**.
+2. Make sure UEFI is Enabled.
 3. Disable Secure Boot.
 4. Disable Fast Startup Mode.
 5. Adjust boot order.
-Check if there is your UEFI USB drive and move it upto the first place of boot order.
+Check if there is your UEFI USB flash drive and move it upto the first place of the boot order.

 ## Establish environment of Installation
 After completing the BIOS settings, restart the computer, we should have entered the Ventoy bootloader interface, select `archlinux-YYYY.MM.DD-x86_64.iso` and **boot in normal mood** to enter the installation program.